Shula Bowl

 The Shula Bowl is the name given to the Florida Atlantic–Florida International football rivalry.
 It is an annual college football rivalry game between the only two public universities in the Miami metropolitan area: Florida Atlantic University (FAU) in Boca Raton and Florida International University (FIU) in University Park.
 The game's winner receives a traveling trophy, the "Don Shula Award," for one year.
-The current winner is FIU, winning 38–28 on September 13, 2025.
-Florida Atlantic leads the all-time series 17 games to 5.
+The current winner is Florida Atlantic, winning 16–10 on September 19, 2026.
+Florida Atlantic leads the all-time series 18 games to 5.

 The game and trophy are named after former Miami Dolphins head coach Don Shula.
 Don Shula was the head coach of the Miami Dolphins from 1970 to 1995.
 Each school's first head coach has previous ties to Don Shula.
 Florida Atlantic's first head coach Howard Schnellenberger was an assistant of Shula in the 1970s, and FIU's first head coach Don Strock was a player under Shula in the 1970s and 1980s.
 Don Shula set numerous records as head coach of the Miami Dolphins and his legacy is seen throughout the Miami area.
 The Shula Bowl pays homage to Shula, to South Florida football and the ties and history of both universities.